elliottmckee/fun3d-tools/README.md

 ## nml I/O
 FUN3D nml files are effectively just nested dictionaries, lets treat them as such.

-This allows you to very simply read in "template" .nml files and write out a modified/"rendered" .nml files.
+This allows you to very simply read in "template" .nml files and write out modified/"rendered" .nml files.
 Whatever you have to do between those two points is up to you.

 You can also make fun3d .nml's from scratch using this, but this seems circuitous.